TranPhucVinh/C/Kernel/Character device/Character device operations/Basic operations/README.md

 	return sizeof(responsed_string);
 }
 ```
 That happens as [cat](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Physical%20layer/File%20system/Read%20operations.md#cat) continually reads until it gets an empty response.
-Once it finished getting some data it goes back and asks whether there are still data left.
+Once it finished getting some data, it goes back and asks whether there are still data left.

 This issue must be solved by using ``loff_t *offset`` argument of ``dev_read()``, which accesses to the offset of the current device file of the character device.